 Draft tube and neck muff

 One Planet sleeping bags use dual, D-shaped, three-dimensional draft tubes to stop any cold breezes at the zip.
-(The Down Under and Robin Hoodless have a single draft tube.)
+(The Robin Hoodless and Nitrous have single draft tubes.)
 Fabric near the zip is firmly sewn-off to prevent the slider snagging.

-All One Planet bags (except the Cocoon, Down Under and Robin Hoodless) have three-dimensional neck muffs: an elasticised collar that works independently to the hood, stopping warm air escaping from the neck and shoulders when you move during the night.
+All One Planet bags (except the Cocoon, Nitrous and Robin Hoodless) have three-dimensional neck muffs: an elasticised collar that works independently to the hood, stopping warm air escaping from the neck and shoulders when you move during the night.